Meet Gordon’s Head of School

 Our families want a meaningful and purposeful education for their child.
 And they believe that Gordon is the place to find just that.

 Gordon was founded in 1910 by Dr. Helen West Cooke, a pediatrician, because she was seeking a better education for her child.
 Her first student was her son.
-You can probably guess his name!
+(You can probably guess his name!)
 I share this because most schools are named after their founders, or their location, or even their academic program.
-Gordon is named after a child.
-So, we here at Gordon approach the education of your child with the same seriousness, urgency, love, and hope that our founder did.
+Gordon is a school named after a child.
+So, we approach the education of your child with the same seriousness, urgency, love, and hope that our founder did.

 Our commitment at Gordon is that our mission is lived out in our program every day, child by child.
 And whether you’re exploring our school for the first time or have been a member of our community for years—I am confident that you will feel that commitment in every interaction you have at Gordon School.